Town of Elkton Charter 2006

 a.
 A Continuing Body.
 The council shall be a continuing body, and no measure pending before such body nor any contract or obligation incurred shall abate or be discontinued because of the expiration of the term of office or removal of any council member.

 b.
-Management of Town’s Affairs.
-The town council shall collectively have, subject to the provisions of this charter and to general laws of the Commonwealth, the management and control of the assets, fiscal and municipal affairs, and day to day operations, of the Town.
+Management of Town's Affairs.
+The town council shall collectively have, subject to the provisions of this Act and to general laws of the Commonwealth of Virginia, the management and control of the assets, fiscal and municipal affairs, and day to day operations, of the town.
 The council may delegate its control from time to time as the council may deem necessary and appropriate.

 § 3.4.
 Mayor.